 Make your cheesy dumplings in less than 30 minutes!

-Wonton Wrappers – Most wonton wrappers contain egg, but if you prefer to use wrappers that have no egg – here is a recipe that you can follow to make your own and contains no egg.
-Of course though, the recipe is no longer a 30 minute recipe!
-(Unless you’re a hard working machine, then maybe.
+Wonton Wrappers – Most wonton wrappers contain egg, but if you prefer to use wrappers that have no egg – this recipe is one you can follow to make your own and contains no egg.
+Of course, though, then the recipe is no longer a 30-minute recipe!
+(Unless you’re a hard-working machine, then maybe.
 LOL)

-Ricotta Cheese – Creamy and yummy, this store bought cheese really helps the process along in order to make this recipe in 30 minutes.
+Ricotta Cheese – Creamy and yummy, store-bought ricotta cheese really helps the process along in order to make this recipe in 30 minutes.